The name of this organization shall be the University Managers Association of The University of North Carolina at Chapel Hill.

 Section 1: Fiscal Year – The fiscal year of the Association shall begin July 1 and shall end June 30 of the following calendar year.

-Section 2: Membership Year – The membership year shall be the calendar (Jan 1 – Dec 31) year.
+Section 2: Membership Year – The membership year shall be the fiscal year, as defined in Article VIII, Section 1.